rlmv/doc-trips/DESIGN.md

 The database will be an instance of the Django admin site, since many capabilities of the database are already present in the admin (eg., creating, editing, updating objects) and the database will only be seen by a few users each year.

 By default, Django uses the User.is_staff property to allow users access to the admin  site.
-In order to present a functional database, some models will be restricted to staff users, eg the User model, since there are fields which we don't want to be readily editable.
+In order to present a functional database, some models will be restricted to staff users, eg the User model, since there are fields which should not be editable by the trips directors.

 In order to support the versioning of the database by year, we should subclass ModelAdmin, specifically the get_queryset method.
 A further subclass should probably handle the is_staff restrictions by overriding the permission methods.